How Does Hard Money Lending Work?

 Unfortunately, not everything about hard money loans is ideal.
 You should really consider the big picture before deciding to take the leap on your next investment property.
 Take a look at these disadvantages and see if this type of financing still makes sense for you.

 It’s undeniable that there is a definite expense associated with hard money loans.
 In order to make up for the risk they take, most investors will charge higher interest rates than those offered with traditional financing.
-You can expect to see interest rates soar into the double digits with your next financing offer.
+You can expect to see interest rates from 8% and up with your next financing offer.
 Factor this significant cost into the equation when calculating your profits from a project.

 You may have no problem with a short turnaround time on a project, but what happens if you hit unexpected bumps in the road?
 A shorter repayment period could prove problematic.
 If you have any concerns about flipping your property within the typical twelve-month repayment period, a hard money loan may not be the right fit for you.